jonlives/knife-spork/README.md

 Spork Promote
 -------------
 This function lets you easily set a version constraint in an environment for a particular cookbook.
 By default it will set the version constraint to whatever the local version of the specified cookbook is.
 Optionally, you can include a `--version` option which will set the version constraint for the specified cookbook to whatever version number you provide.
 You might want to use this if, for example, you pushed a version constraint for a cookbook version you don't want your nodes to use anymore, so you want to "roll back" the environment to a previous version.
 You can also specify the `--remote` option if you'd like to automatically upload your changed local environment file to the server.

+If you don't specify an environment, the default_environments config directive will be used if set.

 #### Usage